How to End an Email: 43 Ways to Sign Off on an Email (2024)

 Best wishes

-Use cases: There’s nothing unexpected about the phrase “Best wishes” as a closing line.
-It can be used to end pretty much any professional email, business letters, as well as follow-up emails.
+Use cases: There’s nothing unexpected about the closing phrase “Best wishes” at the end of a business email.
+It can be used to end pretty much any professional email, business letters, as well as the follow up email.

 Variations: Warm wishes